Advertising Agency Resource List – Updated Often

 - Facebook Video.
 Facebook’s video marketing guide.

-- YouTube Into.
-YouTube’s very own guide to their video ad platform.
+- YouTube Intro.
+YouTube’s very own guide to its video ad platform.

 - SEO Chat Keyword Suggest Tool.
 This is a cool tool to easily find a range of keywords for videos.